Geometric-Algebra Adaptive Filters: Simulations

 \subsection{Multivector Entries}

 The underlying geometric algebra in this case is $\mathcal{G}(\mathbb{R}^{n})$, with $n=3$, i.e., the one whose multivectors are described by basis~\eqref{eq:orthonormal_basis_R3}.
 The derivation of the GAAFs puts no restriction on the values the vector space dimension $n$ can assume.
-However, setting $n=3$ (generating a GA with dimension $8$) provides a didactic example that captures the core idea of this work: the GAAFs can estimate hypercomplex quantities which generalize real, complex, and quaternion entries.
+However, the case $n=3$ (generating a GA with dimension $8$) is an example that captures the core idea of this work: the GAAFs can estimate hypercomplex quantities which generalize real, complex, and quaternion entries.